kumahq/kuma-website/docs/docs/dev/policies/traffic-trace.md

 ## Add TrafficTrace resource

-Next, create `TrafficTrace` resources that specify how to collect traces, and which backend to store them in.
+Next, create `TrafficTrace` resources that specify how to collect traces, and which backend to send them to.

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "Kubernetes"